claudio525/post_event_gm_gnn/README.md

 This repository contains the code for reproducing the results from the paper.
 It is advised to use a linux machine, all instructions below assume a linux OS.

+If there are any problems, please raise an issue on the Github repository.

 ## Installation

 In order to install this package and run the relevant scripts, the following libraries have to be available: